Brief

 California: Here's Life Publishing.

 Golston, J. (1993).
+Ritual

 abuse: Raising hell in psychotherapy: Creation of cruelty: The